manisaran30/project/README.md

 chat Summarization API 🚀
-A simple API for storing, retrieving, and summarizing chat conversations using FastAPI, MongoDB, and Gemini AI.
+A simple API for storing, retrieving, and summarizing chat conversations using FastAPI, MongoDB, and Gemini AI(https://chatsummary.streamlit.app/).

 ---